AlderArts/foe/README.md

 Fall of Eden (FoE) is currently in alpha stage.

 ## Starting
-You can run the game by opening the `index.html` in your web browser.
+You can run the game by opening the `foe.html` in your web browser.

 ## Building
-To build the game you need [Node.js](https://nodejs.org).
-Once you have Node.js installed you need to install gulp-cli globally by running:
+To build the game you need [Node.js](https://nodejs.org), once you have Node.js installed you need to install gulp-cli globally by running:

 	$ npm install -g gulp-cli